Client

 As we prepared to launch podcast features into beta, I hosted and joined qualitative usability interviews.
 These calls made it clear: users weren't sure how to get their podcast listed on popular listening apps like Spotify.

-One of my primary goals in my career is to advocate for the customer's attention – and the current experience was leading to complex support threads, painful-to-watch Fullstory sessions.
+One of my primary goals in my career is to advocate for the customer's attention – and the current experience was leading to complex support threads and painful-to-watch user sessions.

 My Role